 Oklahoma Teacher Connection Collegiate Grants are one-year grants that encourage the recruitment, retention and placement efforts of teachers in Oklahoma.
 In fulfilling OTC goals and objectives, these grants vary in activity and scope, supporting pre-collegiate student visitations to colleges of education, visitations of higher education representatives to K-12 schools, student tutoring and college preparation sessions, conferences and workshops, and professional development for current teachers.

-Oklahoma Panhandle State University – Rural Band Director Induction/Retention Program is a grant with the aim to retain novice and veteran band directors within the rural Oklahoma Panhandle region by providing workshops, materials and professional development activities.
-Participants will benefit by having subject-specific mentoring designed to combat feeling overwhelmed with curriculum and increase collegiality for rural music teachers.
+Oklahoma Panhandle State University – Band Director Induction Program is a grant to retain novice and veteran band directors within the rural Oklahoma Panhandle region by providing workshops, materials and professional development activities.
+Participants will benefit by having subject-specific mentoring and increasing collegiality for rural music teachers.

 Oklahoma State University – The overall goal of OSU Future Teachers Day is increasing enrollment within teacher preparation programs.
 In particular, this opportunity promotes diverse high school juniors and seniors with teaching interests to visit the OSU-Stillwater campus and teacher education program facilities, as students will also develop an interactive instructional lesson in up to two different traditional education program career pathways.